Joey Goodspeed: Minnesota Vikings

 On 2006 he signed a one-year contract with the Minnesota Vikings and was expected to compete with Tony Richardson at fullback.
 However, he tore his left ACL at Vikings minicamp, which required surgery.
 He was placed on injured reserve and missed the season.

-Post Football Career
+Post-football career

 He currently works for the NCSA Athletic Recruit Network as a collegiate scout.
 Joey is also an assistant football coach at Yorkville High School in Yorkville, Illinois.